-Parallel fan terminals - The controller's Parallel Fan On Value determines when the fan turns on to increase airflow at the zone's diffusers and prevent cold air from dumping into the zone when the system mode is Cool.
+Parallel fan terminals - The controller's Parallel Fan On Value determines when the fan turns on to increase airflow at the zone's diffusers and prevent cold air from dumping into the zone.
 This is achieved by increasing the volume and temperature of the air exiting the diffusers.
-Should the zone's damper close below the Parallel Fan On Value, the parallel fan is energized to mix ceiling plenum air with the primary air to increase total airflow and ventilation to the zone.
-The fan turns off when the damper position opens to 1% above the setpoint.
+If the zone's airflow control setpoint falls below the Parallel Fan On Value, the parallel fan turns on to mix ceiling plenum air with the primary air to increase total airflow and ventilation to the zone.
+The fan turns off when the airflow control setpoint rises above this value.
+If the zone requires heat while the AHU fan is off, the damper will close while heating is active to prevent reverse flow out through the terminal inlet.

-The fan also starts in Heat mode if the zone is configured for ducted heat as described in Zone reheat control.
+The fan also starts in Heat mode if the zone is configured for ducted heat as described in Zone reheat control (page 64).